Wilbrecht-Lab/mouse_RLWM/README.md

   - **generate_recover**: this script is for generate recover of mice data
   - **reg_compare**: compares regression results from mouse data with simulated data (barplots)
   - **sess_reg_compare**: compares regression results from mouse data with simulated data (scatterplots).
 Should be run with *reg_compare*.

+## Helpers
+This folder contains helper functions in order to run other scripts